Frunza/ValidationApp/README.md

 ##### Cleaning up

-Delet the running container with the following script
+Delete the running container with the following script

 ```
 sh scripts/docker/stop_and_remove_docker_container.sh